pythonkitchen/pythonkitchen/data/posts/simple-json-parser.md

 Our Python dictionary should have key `x` and value `y`.

-We aim to cover this without any previous compiler theory
+We aim to cover this without any previous compiler theory experience.

+This was inspired by the Python Mauritius Usergroup's January challenge.

 ## Scanning the text